Why do people float?

 There are two tank styles to choose from, and even people with similar anxieties might feel more comfortable with one or the other

-Give it time- if you’re not used quiet solitude in your own mind, it can be natural to feel uncomfortable at first.
-This is a classic example of the only way through it is through it, and as with anything else worth practising, the results over time will be well worth your perseverance
+Give it time- if you’re not used to quiet solitude in your own mind, it can be natural to feel uncomfortable at first.
+This is a classic example of the only way through it is through it, and as with anything else worth practicing, the results over time will be well worth your perseverance

 Many people find that having a massage or sauna session before a float allows them to enter into the float in a pre-relaxed state